-Happy fall to all!
+Happy New Year to all!
 Please join us in celebrating our sixth birthday with the best present of all—your support.
 Our mission, to be a gathering place for arts and culture and an inspirational place for local artists, students, and appreciators of all ages, was aspirational six years ago, and is our everyday life today.
 Staff and board members are passionate about the mission.
 The enthusiasm can be seen in programs and in our “customers.”

 Customers include Friday students of all ages from local schools; alternative education students and Safe Harbors families taking art classes here; adult painters and ceramicists who gather to grin and work paints and clay; seniors who get Mellica’s clay and instruction at the assisted living facility; more than a hundred, including many of you—who came to see OPB’s “Massacre at Hells Canyon” and meet producer Kami Horton; and the many locals and out of town visitors who came to see the Nez Perce story in old photos in June, and the spectacular Hells Canyon exhibit in August.

 At this point in any Josephy Center communications, we come to the Nez Perce.
 Alvin Josephy helped bring them back to national attention in the 1960s; we continue his work, thinking of ourselves as links to tribal people and an ancient homeland.
 Visitors browse the Josephy exhibit and pick through the books in the library and those on sale in the Art Shop.
 Many got to see Allen Pinkham, Jr. this summer, as he carved away on the 16 foot canoe that sits outside the front door; a few of you helped put it in Wallowa Lake on its recent test voyage (it floats!).
 Allen will be back to finish this canoe and begin a 30-footer this fall.